ASynapz/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

-I built this app with the practice of HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+I built this app with the practice of HTML, CSS, JS, jQuery and AJAX front-end skills, and Node, Express and MongoDB back-end skills.

 ## Getting Started